 Choose Tools > Cloud Code > Deploy to App Engine.

 Confirm the server configuration:

 Click the ellipsis (...) next to the Server field.

 In the dialog, verify that the Name field displays Google App Engine.

 Select the Deployment source.

-If you're using Community Edition, Cloud Tools for IntelliJ only supports deploying from a Maven or a Gradle artifact.
+If you're using Community Edition, Cloud Code only supports deploying from a Maven or a Gradle artifact.